-Find out if you need to apply to the Overseas Investment Office for consent to purchase sensitive New Zealand assets.
+Find out if you need to apply to the Overseas Investment Office for consent to purchase non-residential sensitive New Zealand assets.

 You may need to apply to the Overseas Investment Office (OIO) for consent if you are an overseas person, or an associate of an overseas person, and you wish to acquire:

 - sensitive land (not including residential land) or an interest in sensitive land (eg. by buying shares in a company that owns sensitive land), or

 - business assets worth more than $100 million, or

 - fishing quota or an interest in fishing quota.

 You are an overseas person if you are neither a New Zealand citizen, nor ordinarily resident in New Zealand.
 A company, a partnership, a joint venture or a trust can also be an overseas person.
 You will also require consent if you are an associate of an overseas person.
 You will require expert legal advice to know whether you or the entity that is going to acquire the sensitive assets is an overseas person or an associate of an overseas person.

 Associates under the Overseas Investment Act